Kishore112201035/Hostel-Room-Allocation-System/README.md

+## 🚀 Project Status
+**Working on this project**

+On completion, full details, features, and updates will be included here.

 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.